cloudnative-pg/cloudnative-pg/docs/src/bootstrap.md

 walSegmentSize
 :   When `walSegmentSize` is set to a value, CNPG passes it to the `--wal-segsize`
     option in `initdb` (default: not set - defined by PostgreSQL as 16 megabytes).

 !!!
-Warning
-    CloudNativePG provides only a direct proxy to `initdb` for locale-related options, due to the rapid and extensive changes in PostgreSQL's locale support.
-    It is your responsibility to ensure that the correct options are used in accordance with the PostgreSQL documentation and to verify that the bootstrap phase completes successfully.

-!!!
 Note
     The only two locale options that CloudNativePG implements during